laravel/docs/sail.md

 To connect to your application's Redis database from your local machine, you may use a graphical database management application such as [TablePlus](https://tableplus.com).
 By default, the Redis database is accessible at `localhost` port 6379.

 <a name="meilisearch"></a>
-### MeiliSearch
+### Meilisearch

-If you chose to install the [MeiliSearch](https://www.meilisearch.com) service when installing Sail, your application's `docker-compose.yml` file will contain an entry for this powerful search-engine that is [compatible](https://github.com/meilisearch/meilisearch-laravel-scout) with [Laravel Scout](/docs/{{version}}/scout).
-Once you have started your containers, you may connect to the MeiliSearch instance within your application by setting your `MEILISEARCH_HOST` environment variable to `http://meilisearch:7700`.
+If you chose to install the [Meilisearch](https://www.meilisearch.com) service when installing Sail, your application's `docker-compose.yml` file will contain an entry for this powerful search-engine that is [compatible](https://github.com/meilisearch/meilisearch-laravel-scout) with [Laravel Scout](/docs/{{version}}/scout).
+Once you have started your containers, you may connect to the Meilisearch instance within your application by setting your `MEILISEARCH_HOST` environment variable to `http://meilisearch:7700`.

-From your local machine, you may access MeiliSearch's web based administration panel by navigating to `http://localhost:7700` in your web browser.
+From your local machine, you may access Meilisearch's web based administration panel by navigating to `http://localhost:7700` in your web browser.

 <a name="file-storage"></a>
 ## File Storage